alkampfergit/personal-blog/codewrecks/content/post/old/2009/04/create-a-list-of-attachments-with-jquery-and-ajax-calls.md

 tags: [JQuery]
 categories: [JQuery]
 ---
-Iâ€™ve found [this exceptional component](http://valums.com/ajax-upload/) to do file upload with jQuery and ajax call.
+I've found [this exceptional component](http://valums.com/ajax-upload/) to do file upload with jQuery and ajax call.
 I have a page where I need to edit a domain entity that have a property of type List&lt;FileAttach&gt;, and I need to permit to the user to easily add and remove attachments.
 The asp.net webform where this control resides is quite complex, so I really want to avoid a full page postback each time the user want to Add, remove or download an attachment.

 My technique is quite simple, I created a page called AttachmentAjaxAction.aspx, this pages have two main functions, the first is to render a grid with all the attachments of related entity, the other is to add or remove an attach from the list.
 It accepts some parameter in post, and it does all the work in the load event.